Learn about Disability Benefits

 - Are not currently receiving benefits on your own Social Security record;

 - Have not been denied disability benefits in the last 60 days.
-If your application was recently denied for medical reasons, the Internet Appeal is a starting point to request a review of the medical determination we made.
+If your application was recently denied, our Internet Appeal application is a starting point to request a review of the determination we made.

 Here is what you need to do to apply for benefits online:

 We suggest that you have the following information at hand.
 It will make completing the application much easier.

 - Your date and place of birth and Social Security number